powerbot-trading/powerbot_samples_python/README.md

 ***
 ### Simple Example of a Websocket
 This example focuses on establishing a websocket-connection and continuously waits for new events.
 First it reads the necessary information from the config-file.
-The config-file needs to contain the powerbot-websocket-url, a valid api-key and a corresponding portfolio-id.

 The example subscribes to the "orderbookchangedevent", so every time something is changing in the order book, the change gets added to a queue and the script can react to this change.